HuangChaoWH/eosio-coding-workshop-1/devwallet.md

 Created new private key with a public key of: "EOS8PEJ5FM42xLpHK...X6PymQu97KrGDJQY5Y"
 ```

-# Import the Development Key
+# 5.Import the Development Key

 ```
 cleos wallet import